kodecocodes/swift-algorithm-club/README.markdown

 - [Binary Search](Binary Search/).
 Quickly find elements in a sorted array.
 - [Count Occurrences](Count Occurrences/).
 Count how often a value appears in an array.
 - [Select Minimum / Maximum](Select Minimum Maximum).
 Find the minimum/maximum value in an array.
-- Select k-th Largest Element
+- [k-th Largest Element](Kth Largest Element/).
+Find the kth largest element in an array.
 - Selection Sampling
 - Union-Find